MikiMiller95/Homeostatic-Tunable-Assemblies/Figure2_row3/README.md

 # Figure 2, Row 3

-This directory reproduces the **third row of Figure 2 in the current paper**.
+This directory reproduces the **third row of Figure 2 in the paper**.
 It contains only the multi-pulse learning workflow that in the third row of Figure 2.

 ## What is plotted